Making a Cardboard Train: 24 DIYs

 A train themed birthday party with a roomy red cardboard train as the official food carrier is going to be a hit with the kids.
 The post also guides you with the other train inspired decorations of the event.

-A cardboard diaper box, an ice-cream bucket and an oatmeal container coated in a generous dose of blue paint turn into a fabulous cardboard train.
+2 cardboard boxes and a few paper plates coated in a generous dose of red and gold paint turn into a fabulous cardboard train.

 Cut the flaps off cardboard boxes in a variety of shapes and hot glue them together to make a kid’s favorite toy.
 You may spray paint to make it eye-catching.